The Patriot Press

 - Crushed peppermint, Oreos, or melted chocolate to decorate (optional)

 Directions: Crush Oreos in food processor or by hand.
 Combine crushed cookies and cream cheese and mix until combined.
 Roll mixture into balls and place on wax paper lined baking sheet and freeze for 15 minutes.
 Melt the chocolate in small microwave safe bowl. remove balls from the freezer and dip into the chocolate.
-Drizzle chocolate or top with coatings if desired.
+Drizzle chocolate on top with coatings if desired.

-Rolo Pecan Pretzels
+Rolo Pecan Pretzels:

 - One bag of rolos